pinbo/SNP_Primer_Pipeline2/README.md

 Example: `run_getkasp.py for_polymarker.csv 200 1 1 63 25 0 /home/junli/blastdb/iwgsc_refseqv1.0.fasta`

-**Inputs are**: polymarker_input, enzyme maximum price (per 1000 U), whether to design CAPS (1 for yes and 0 for NO), whether to design KASP (1 for yes and 0 for NO),  maximum Tm (63 C for example), maximum primer size (25 bp for example), whether to pick primer anyway even if it violates specific constrains (1 for yes and 0 for NO), reference file path.
+**Inputs are**: SNP files with the polymarker format (each line is a SNP with 3 comma separated fields: SNP name, chromosome/contig where it is located, flanking sequences), enzyme maximum price (per 1000 U), whether to design CAPS (1 for yes and 0 for NO), whether to design KASP (1 for yes and 0 for NO),  maximum Tm (63 C for example), maximum primer size (25 bp for example), whether to pick primer anyway even if it violates specific constrains (1 for yes and 0 for NO), reference file path.

-The "bin" folder has all the scripts for each step and software primer3 and muscle in case your system does not have them.
+The "bin" folder has all the scripts for each step and software **primer3** and **muscle** in case your system does not have them.

+# SNP file input example

+This software uses the same format as polymarker (http://www.polymarker.info/about), i.e. a csv file with each line looks like this:

+IWA7892,1BL,AGGATTCACGGGAAAAGATTTCGTCGCA**[C/T]**GTGCTAGGGTCTTTGCAGAATGTTA

+NO space is allowed.
+It includes Gene ID, chromosome/contig where it is located, flanking sequence (50 to 100 bp) with the alleles in the middle.

 # How it works
 1. Find all the different sites that can differ all other sequences from the user provided alignment file;